I am very nervous for this trip tomorrow.

 It’s just so dangerous!
-The trip where I ended in the hospital with an infected port.
+The trip where I ended in the hospital with an infected port that nearly went sepsis.
 The California trip narrowed my diet so much that my entire body has changed shape.

 A bad trip could mean really bad things for me long-term.

 But am I going to really stay at home all of the time?
 A home I don’t even want to be living in?
 Am I going to hide away and not explore what I CAN do?
 Short road trips in the area have worked out quite well for me.
 Trips under 4 days seem to be low risk.